 - You need to have a good internet connection.

-How to keep the price of ERP down?
+How to keep the price of ERP solutions down?

-There are many ways to reduce costs without compromising on features or functionality.
+There are many ways to reduce the cost of ERP without compromising on features or functionality.
 One way is to choose a system that meets your basic needs and then add modules.
 You can also save money by using off-the-shelf software rather than customized solutions.

 Some other cost-saving tips